lishijie15/FFSTT-for-Transferable-NILM/README.md

 | Gaussian noise                                    | $\mu =0,\sigma =0.1$              |
 | Optimizer                                         | Adam                              |
 | Initialization function                           | Standard                          |

-## Data Preparation

-Two real-world datasets, U.K.-DALE (**U**) and REDD (**R**) are used to evaluate the performance and transferability of our proposed model.

-The *U.K.-DALE* dataset contains power consumption measurements from diverse appliances in UK households, recording low-frequency sampling data at 6s and high-frequency sampling data at 16kHz.

-The *REDD* dataset includes measurements from six houses with multiple submeters, covering appliances like refrigerators and air conditioners.
-The sampling rate varies from 1 kHz to 15 kHz.

-For the U.K.-DALE (5s sampling rate), House1 (U1: 2013/01/06-2013/31/07) and House2 (U2: 2013/01/06-2013/31/07) during a two-month period (2013/01/06-2013/31/07) are selected, focusing on five typical household appliances for NILM: kettle (KT), washing machine (W.M), dishwasher (D.W), microwave (MV), and fridge (FG).
-For the REDD (5s sampling rate), all the data for House1 (R1) and House3 (R3) are used.
-However, due to the absence of KT data in the REDD dataset, NILM is performed using the other four appliances.
-For both datasets, 80% of the monitoring data allocated to the training set and 20% to the testing set.

-## Transferability Analysis

-In this paper, three cases are designed and compared for both intra- and interdomain adaptations.
-The proposed model is superior to other methods, especially for the appliances with a relatively complicated active profile, such as the W.M with multiple functions, which is very difficult to be monitored.

-Specifically, 1) *Case 1: Intradomain transfer.* The U.K.-DALE with its extensive record duration and the REDD with its high resolution are selected for this case study.
-All methods are evaluated through two intradomain tasks: $U_i$ → $U_j$ and $R_i$ → $R_j$.
-In these tasks, $i$ and $j$ respectively denote the IDs of the source house, which possesses 100% labeled data for training, and the target house, which contains 25% labeled data for fine-tuning.
-Specifically, for the U.K.-DALE, we set $i = 2$ as the source domain and $j = 1$ as the target domain.
-Similarly, for the REDD, we set $i = 2$ and $j = 6$ for the intradomain adaptation evaluation.
-Table I reveals that the pre-trained FFSTT outperforms non-pretrained FFSTT and other benchmarks for most appliances, particularly those with more complex operating states like W.M.
-In the U.K.-DALE, when compared to training with only 25% labeled data, both W.M and D.W exhibit a noteworthy improvement in MAE of 50.48% and 32.53% respectively.
-These results underscore the effectiveness and superiority of the proposed method, even in the presence of substantial distribution differences between the source and target domains ($U_2$ → $U_1$).
-The findings from Fig. 5 consistently demonstrate the optimal performance of the proposed method, irrespective of whether the label distribution gap is large (W.M) or small (FG) between the source and target domains.
-The success can be attributed to the parameter fusion enabled by low-rank fine-tuning, which facilitates the adaptation of FFSTT to diverse data distributions across multiple dimensions.
-Additionally, it is worth noting that the performance of models closely aligns with the activity profiles of the appliances, beyond just the label distribution.
-Hence, while the proposed model remains the most suitable for stable and low power consumption MV, the extent of performance improvement is limited.

-2)*Case 2: Interdomain transfer.* To analyze adaptability in interdomain transfer, we adopt the notation $i$ and $j/y$ to represent the IDs of the source house (with 100% labeled data) and the target house (with 25% labeled data), respectively.
-Specifically, our evaluation encompasses four interdomain tasks: $U_i$ → $R_j$, $U_i$ → $R_y$, $R_i$ → $U_j$, and $R_i$ → $U_y$, to comprehensively assess all methods.
-When U.K.-DALE serves as the source domain, we set $i=2$, and $j=1/3$.
-Similarly, when REDD serves as the source domain, we assign $i=1$, with $j$ being either $1$ or $2$.
-As illustrated in Table I, the proposed model not only demonstrates superior performance on most appliances but also significantly exhibits improvement compared to the non-pretrained approach across all appliances.
-Utilizing t-SNE, we visualize the feature space of $U_2$ → $R_1$ W.M (Fig. 5), which uncovers significant distribution differences in the feature spaces of W.M and FG between the UK house $U_2$ and the US house $R_1$.
-Low-rank fine-tuning aids modules like FF in learning interdomain correlations and shared knowledge in the time domain, better understanding the structure and intrinsic patterns of the data.
-Consequently, this enables the model to accurately analyze the differences between the source and target domains, effectively compensating for the performance degradation caused by interdomain transfer.

-## Usage

 ### Requirements